 Connecting the dots is not an easy skill to learn, but there a few easy things you can do to promote the ability within yourself.

-- Be in tune to the interactions you have.
-Don’t just listen to the words spoken in a conversation, but really digest them, the facial expressions that the accompany them, and other intricacies of your interactions.
+- Be in tune with the interactions you have.
+Don’t just listen to the words spoken in a conversation, but really digest them, the facial expressions that accompany them, and other intricacies of your interactions.
 Note everything that is being communicated, not just the words spoken.